Soft Delete

 • Autoclass does not change the storage class of soft-deleted objects.

-• When you restore of a soft-deleted object, the resulting object is set to the Standard storage class.
+• When you restore a soft-deleted object, the resulting object is set to the Standard storage class.

 • Bucket Lock and Object Retention Lock features